JonathanBuchner/JonathanBuchner/README.md

 ### On GitHub I am:
 - Developing curriculum for *Microsoft Leap's Internal Program*
 - Engaging in projects I may later work on with my students
 - Exploring curriculum ideas for teaching others to code on platforms like Twitch / YouTube
+- Learning [Meadows](https://www.wildernesslabs.co/)!  *Meadow is a complete, IoT platform with defense-grade security that runs full .NET Standard applications on embeddable microcontrollers*

 ### I enjoy:
 - Supporting career changers and career returners by building their confidence and learner mindset